sbsoftware/node-basic-logger/README.md

 logger
 ======

-Basic logger for nodejs supporting error, warning, info and debug messages with timestamp.
+Basic logger for nodejs supporting error, warning, info, debug and trace messages with (or without) timestamp.
 Everything you log is printed to the console.

 Installation